+Egyptian Drug Formulary-Antimicrobial Code: EDREX: GL.CAP.Care.018 Version 1.0 / /2023

+Inject directly IV as a bolus over at least 3 to 5 minutes.
+Infuse intermittent infusion over 15 to 30 minutes.

+Rapid administration (i.e., less than 60 seconds) of cefotaxime through a central venous catheter can result in infusion-related reactions that include potentially life-threatening arrhythmias.
+Avoid rapid bolus intravenous administration of cefotaxime.

-Preparation for Administration: Parenteral: IM: Reconstitute powder for injection with SWFI to a final concentration between 230 to 330 mg/mL (2ml for 500mg vial, 3ml for 1 gm vial and 5ml for 2 gm vial).
+IM: Reconstitute powder for injection with SWFI to a final concentration between 230 to 330 mg/mL (2ml for 500mg vial, 3ml for 1 gm vial and 5ml for 2 gm vial).
 Shake to dissolve.

 IV: IV Push: Reconstitute vials with at least 10 mL SWFI to a maximum concentration of 200 mg/mL.

 Intermittent infusion: Reconstitute powder for injection with SWFI, resultant concentration dependent upon product.
-Dilute dose to a final concentration of 10 to 40 mg/mL with NS, D5W, D5NS, or LR; some centers have used concentrations up to 60 mg/mL Refer to manufacturer PIL if there are specific considerations.
-Warnings/ Concerns related to adverse effects: Precautions • Arrhythmia: in rapid (<1 minute) bolus injection via central venous catheter.
-Granulocytopenia: Granulocytopenia and more rarely agranulocytosis may develop during prolonged treatment (>10 days).
-Penicillin allergy: Use with caution in patients with a history of penicillin allergy, especially IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria).
-Superinfection: Prolonged use • Tissue inflammation: Minimize tissue inflammation by changing infusion sites when needed.
-Disease-related concerns: Colitis: Use with caution in patients with a history of colitis.
-Renal impairment: Use with caution in patients with renal impairment; dosage adjustment may be required.
-Storage Store intact vials below 30°C. Protect from light.
+Dilute dose to a final concentration of 10 to 40 mg/mL with NS, D5W, D5NS, or LR; some centers have used concentrations up to 60 mg/mL.

+N.B.
+Hypersensitivity test must be done before using injection form of this medicine.
+Refer to manufacturer PIL if there are specific considerations.

+- Arrhythmia: in rapid (<1 minute) bolus injection via central venous catheter. - Granulocytopenia: Granulocytopenia and more rarely agranulocytosis may develop during prolonged treatment (>10 days). - Penicillin allergy: Use with caution in patients with a history of penicillin allergy, especially IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria). - Superinfection: Prolonged use - Tissue inflammation: Minimize tissue inflammation by changing infusion sites when

+- Colitis: Use with caution in patients with a history of colitis. - Renal impairment: Use with caution in patients with renal impairment; dosage adjustment may be required.

+Store intact vials below 30°C. Protect from light.

 Reconstituted solution is stable for 12 to 24 hours at room temperature, 7 to 10 days when refrigerated, for 13 weeks when frozen.

-For IV infusion in NS or $D_5W$ , solution is stable for 1 day at room temperature, 5 days when refrigerated.
-Refer to manufacturer PIL if there are specific considerations.
+For IV infusion in NS or D5W, solution is stable for 1 day at room temperature, 5 days when refrigerated.